 The significance of this is this.
-If these figures are worked out arithmetically, one will findand for twelve months in a year, then one will know what that will be.
+If these figures are worked out arithmetically, one will find-

 Mr J. D. Odebunmi (Egba East): I think it will be very interesting for the Minister to let us know if this rate is calculated when the plane is on flight or when it is on the ground.